andrewsris/andrewsris.com/content/authors/admin/_index.md

 ---

-My name is Andrew Srisuwananukorn, and I am currently a Hematology and Oncology fellow at Mount Sinai Hospital.
-I am clinically interested in  Myeloproliferative Neoplasms and Hematological Malignancies, but my research interests include Machine Learning and deployment of models in the clinical setting.
+Hello and thank you for reading my blog.
+In this space, I hope to explore concepts in Machine Learning as well as their applications within Hematology and Oncology.
+Please continue to watch this space, as it will continually be growing and eventually serve a hub to deploy the models I create.

-Outside of medicine, I love cooking and exploring new restaurants with my fiancé in New York City.
-I have a passion for music, and am trying to learn Jazz Piano.
+Currently, I am clinically interested in Myeloproliferative Neoplasms and Hematological Malignancies in general, but my research interests include Machine Learning, big data, and multi-omics integration.

-This blog is built with [blogdown](https://github.com/rstudio/blogdown) and [Hugo](https://gohugo.io/), and deployed using [Netlify](https://www.netlify.com/).
-My blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+Outside of medicine, I love cooking and exploring new restaurants with my wife (!!) in New York City.
+I have a passion for music, both listening and playing.
+I am trying to learn jazz piano right not, and it is a real struggle.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume_2020_11.pdf" "newtab" >}}resumé{{< /staticref >}}.